tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Project Changes
 Duration: hh:mm:ss

 I have made several changes since the last codelab.
 Most notably, I added **comments** to most of the code, changed the **main 3D scene** to accommodate the theme of this lab, and added **3D models** for the enemy and projectile.
-More on that later on.
+I'll talk about that later on.

 ### global_debug.gd
 One of the more important additions is the `global_debug.gd` script.
 You can make use of it during playtime by pressing these keys: